How to apply

 Example Answer: While I typically like to plan my work out in stages and complete it piece by piece, I can also achieve strong work under a tight deadline.
 Once at a former company, an employee left days before a big project of his was due.
 I was asked to take it over, with only a few days to learn about and complete the project.
 I created a task force, delegated work, and we all completed the assignment with a day to spare.
 I think I tend to thrive under tight deadlines.

-More information can be found by downloading our guidance notes here
+More information can be found by reading our guidance notes for applicants.

 The following notes are designed to help you with the application process and provide you with an outline of what you can expect during our selection process; including tips that may increase your chance of success.

-To apply for a job with us you must complete the standard application form which can be found here .
+To apply for a job with us you must complete the standard online application form.
 This ensures all applicants present information in a standard format and allows us to assess every applicant fairly.
-Curriculum Vitaes (CVs) will not be considered on their own but may be submitted with a fully completed application form.

 As well as a panel interview you may be asked to undertake other forms of assessment.
 This will be confirmed to you in writing prior to interview, if you are shortlisted.